msg-systems/spring-cloud/README.md

 ```bash
 java -jar maintenance-service/target/maintenance-service-0.0.1-SNAPSHOT.jar --server.port=8010
 ```
-verify [The maintenance endpoint: http://localhost:8010/](http://localhost:8010/).
+verify [The SensorEvent endpoint: http://localhost:8010/sensorEvents](http://localhost:8010/sensorEvents).
+You should see some JSON objects. verify [The maintenance endpoint: http://localhost:8010/maintenanceEvents](http://localhost:8010/maintenanceEvents).
 You should see an error message, due no instance of car-repair-service is found yet.

 ### Start car-repair-service
 ```bash
 java -jar car-repair-service/target/car-repair-service-0.0.1-SNAPSHOT.jar --server.port=8020